Grief Counseling Through the Psalms of Lament: Exegetical Resources for Pastoral Care in Bereavement

 The Hebrew verb nāḥam carries a rich semantic range that includes comfort, consolation, and even repentance (a change of mind or feeling).
 When God "comforts" his people (Isaiah 40:1), the term suggests not the removal of pain but the transformation of pain through divine presence.
 The Psalms of Lament model this transformation: the psalmist does not move from grief to happiness but from isolated grief to grief-in-relationship-with-God.
 This distinction is crucial for Christian counselors, who must resist the temptation to rush the bereaved toward "closure" and instead accompany them in the slow, sacred work of mourning.

 The communal dimension of lament in ancient Israelite worship challenges the individualistic assumptions that often characterize Western grief counseling.
-Psalms such as 44, 74, and 80 demonstrate that grief can be a corporate experience requiring collective expression, and contemporary churches that recover the practice of communal lament provide a vital resource for those who grieve in isolation.
+Psalms 44, 74, and 80 demonstrate that grief can be a corporate experience requiring collective expression.
+Contemporary churches that recover the practice of communal lament provide a vital resource for those who grieve in isolation.
+When a congregation prays Psalm 88 together — the darkest psalm, which ends without resolution — they create space for members to bring their unresolved grief into the community's worship without shame or pressure to "move on."

 Application Points